Eurasian magpie: Distribution and habitat

-The range of the magpie extends across temperate Eurasia from Portugal, Spain and Ireland in the west to the Kamchatka Peninsula.
+The range of the magpie extends across temperate Eurasia from Portugal, Spain and Ireland in the west to the Kamchatka Peninsula in the east.

-The preferred habit is open countryside with scattered trees and magpies are normally absent from treeless areas and dense forests.
-They sometimes breed at high densities in suburban settings such as parks and gardens.
-They can often be found close to the centre of cities.
-In Sweden, magpies are exclusively connected with human settlements.
-It is extremely rare to find a magpie more than a few hundred meters from a human dwelling.
-Based on archaeological finds, it is postulated that the magpie became a scavenger around human communities perhaps as early as during the Scandinavian Bronze Age, but definitely during the Scandinavian Iron Age.
+Magpies prefer open countryside with scattered trees and magpies are normally absent from treeless areas and dense forests.
+They sometimes breed at high densities in suburban areas such as parks and gardens.
+They can often be found close to city centres.
+In Sweden, magpies are exclusively associated with human settlements.
+It is extremely rare to find a magpie more than a few hundred metres from a human dwelling.
+Based on archaeological finds, it has been suggested that magpies became scavengers around human communities perhaps as early as during the Scandinavian Bronze Age, but certainly during the Scandinavian Iron Age.

-Magpies are normally sedentary and spend winters close to their nesting territories but birds living near the northern limit of their range in Sweden, Finland and Russia can move south in harsh weather.
+Magpies are usually sedentary and tend to stay close to their nesting territories in winter.
+However, those living near the northernmost limits of their range, in Sweden, Finland, and Russia, may move south in harsh weather conditions.

+In 2023 a Eurasian magpie was seen at Port Fuad in Egypt, the first record for Egypt, having likely arrived on a ship using the adjacent Suez Canal.